SkyCiv Documentation

 • After assigning the parameters mentioned above for ALL the elements forming as a part of the geometry, the components need to be assembled under the “Assemble Model” tab, where the inputs declared by the user get collected and arranged into a specific format.

-• The JSON which is formed can be fetched in the SkyCiv’s, S3D platform where the analysis API will be sent to the structural solver.
-Users can see the elements, rendered view, mesh, tag numbers etc etc in S3D for the geometry which was modelled in GH and collaborated using the SkyCiv plugin
+• The JSON, which is formed, can be fetched in the SkyCiv’s S3D platform, where the analysis API will be sent to the structural solver.
+Users can see the elements, rendered view, mesh, tag numbers, and more in S3D for the geometry, which was modelled in GH and collaborated using the SkyCiv plugin

 Component List